 Customers may ask for help before and after a product purchase, so be ready for questions.
 Attend to concerns, fix issues as soon as you can, and respond in a polite way.

 As cliché as it may sound, patience is a virtue.
-Your ability to wait without getting upset or angry while serving clients is a desirable trait.
+Your ability to wait without getting upset or angry while serving clients is a desirable trait in the customer service setting.
 With patience, you’re not wasting precious time but doing ways to understand their problems better so you can give them what they need.

 It’s reasonable if you’re not always around whenever someone makes an inquiry and you can’t answer it on time.
 Yet quality customer service means you must find and offer better options in your absence.
 Endorse your duties to a co-worker to make sure someone will take care of them whenever you’ll be out of the office.